srijit-03/TIC-TAC-TOE/README.md

 Check for win – After each move, check rows, columns, and diagonals.

+Chech for draw - If all cells are filled and there's no winner, declare a draw.

-Show result – Display winner.
+Show result – Display winner or It's a Draw.

 Restart option – Add a reset button to play again.